elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The answer is never, or almost never.
-Certainly, never more than one level.
-Multi-level class hierarchies are an anti-pattern.
-It can lead to problems like method collision, which is not good.
+  <div><strong>Interview Response:</strong> The answer is never or rarely.
+Indeed, never more than one level.
+Multi-level class hierarchies are an anti-pattern, and it can lead to problems like method collision, which is not good.
 </div><br />

 :::note
-I have been issuing this challenge for years, and the only answers I have ever heard fall into one of several common misconceptions.
-More frequently, the challenge is met with silence.
+I've been posing this issue for years, and the only responses I've ever received fall into one of three prevalent assumptions.
+The challenge typically gets received with silence.
 :::

   </div>